GateraGael/Google-Research-Football-Environment-Experiment/ActionSpaceExplore/colab_summary.md

 print("Steps: %d Reward: %.2f" % (steps, rew))
 ```

 The most notable argument here is the env_name, it is set to "academy_empty_goal_close".
-The pygame GUI does is not rendered since the quick start colab notebook is unable to.

-# December 20th
+Looking at the documentation, this is described as following: "Our player starts inside the box with the ball, and needs to score against an empty goal."

 ```console
 python3 original.py